FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/007-lazy-evaluation-part-1/index.md

 };
 {{< /card >}}

-It's worth noting that on [Github machines]() the execution time of lazy evaluations is a third of that of eager evaluations; while on my local machine, it's around 50%.
+It's worth noting that on [GitHub machines](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources) the execution time of lazy evaluations is a third of that of eager evaluations; while on my local machine, it's around 50%.
 For the record, the test machine has the following properties:
 ```
 System:    Kernel: 5.15.0-10078* x86_64 bits: 64 compiler: N/A Desktop: Gnome 3.36.9
            Distro: Ubuntu 20.04.6 LTS (Focal Fossa)